Tim Monroe

-Timothy "Tim" Monroe (born February 3, 2000) is an American professional stock car racing driver.
-He last competed part-time in the ARCA Menards Series, driving the No. 12 Ford for Fast Track Racing.
+Timothy "Tim" Monroe (born February 3, 2000) is an American professional stock car racing driver and crew chief.
+He works for Kennealy Keller Motorsports as the crew chief of their No. 41 Ford in the ARCA Menards Series driven by Robbie Kennealy.
+As a driver, he competes part-time in the ARCA Menards Series East, driving the No. 14 Ford for his own team, Tim Monroe Racing.

 Racing career

 ARCA Menards Series

 Monroe made his ARCA Menards Series debut in 2020 at the Daytona International Speedway Road Course.
 He DNF'ed due to electrical issues, finishing twentieth.
 He ran two other races at Lebanon I-44 Speedway, where he would finish fourteenth due to brake issues, and Illinois State Fairgrounds Racetrack, where he would finish twelfth due to transmission issues.
 Monroe ran two races in 2021 at Illinois State Fairgrounds and DuQuoin State Fairgrounds Racetrack, finishing eighth and sixth.

 In 2022, Monroe would run in a variety of start-and-park entries for Fast Track Racing, including a one off start for Huff Racing in the No. 36 Ford at Charlotte Motor Speedway, where he would finish 23rd after running only thirteen laps due to transmission issues, finishing last at Talladega Superspeedway, Lucas Oil Indianapolis Raceway Park, and Watkins Glen International.
 He would go on to finish twelfth in the final points standings with a best finish of seventh at DuQuoin, which ended up being the only race he finished throughout the course of the season.

 In 2023, Monroe ran all but four races in the main ARCA series and earned a best finish of eighth at DuQuoin on his way to finish tenth in the final points standings.
 He also ran the full ARCA Menards Series East schedule, where he finished fifth in the points standings with a best finish of seventh at Flat Rock Speedway.

 In 2024, Monroe ran both dirt races at Springfield and DuQuoin while driving the No. 12 Chevrolet for Fast Track, finishing tenth in both races.